 A carrier of this type is usually a small pouch that attaches to your keys via a keyring.

-It can hold one or more picks depending on their thickness so you always have a pick with you whenever you might need it.
+It can hold one or more than 1 pick depending on their thickness so you never forget & always have a pick with you whenever you might need it.

-Most holder keychains are made of genuine leather, vinyl, or faux leather, and they usually have a small key ring attached.
+Most guitar pick holder keychains are made of genuine leather, vinyl, or faux leather, and they usually have a small keyring attached.

 Some models are more like plastic fobs that also come with a built-in LED so you can find your pick in the dark or on stage.